Laurent Deckers

-Laurentius Nicolaas Deckers (14 February 1883 – 1 January 1978) was a Dutch politician and diplomat of the defunct Roman Catholic State Party (RKSP) and later co-founder of the Catholic People's Party (KVP) now merged into the Christian Democratic Appeal (CDA) party and agronomist.
+Laurentius Nicolaas Deckers (14 February 1883 – 1 January 1978) was a Dutch politician and diplomat of the Roman Catholic State Party (RKSP) and later co-founder of the Catholic People's Party (KVP) and agronomist.

 Political career

-Deckers was elected as a Member of the House of Representatives after the election of 1918, taking office on 17 September 1918.
-After the election of 1929 Deckers was appointed as Minister of Defence in the Cabinet Ruijs de Beerenbrouck III, taking office on 10 August 1929.
-After the election of 1933 Deckers returned as a Member of the House of Representatives, taking office on 9 May 1933.
-Following the cabinet formation of 1933 Deckers continued as Minister of Defence in the Cabinet Colijn II, taking office on 26 May 1933.
-The Cabinet Colijn II fell on 23 July 1935 and continued to serve in a demissionary capacity until the cabinet formation of 1935 when it was replaced by Cabinet Colijn III with Deckers remaining as Minister of Defence, taking office on 31 July 1935.
+Deckers was elected to the House of Representatives in the 1918 general election, taking office on 17 September 1918.
+After the 1929 general election Deckers was appointed as Minister of Defence in the Ruijs de Beerenbrouck III cabinet, taking office on 10 August 1929.
+After the 1933 general election Deckers returned to the House of Representatives, taking office on 9 May 1933.
+Following the cabinet formation of 1933 Deckers continued as Minister of Defence in the Colijn II cabinet, taking office on 26 May 1933.
+The cabinet fell on 23 July 1935 and continued to serve in a demissionary capacity until the cabinet formation of 1935 when it was replaced by Colijn III cabinet with Deckers remaining as Minister of Defence, taking office on 31 July 1935.
 Deckers was appointed as Minister of Agriculture and Fisheries after the Ministry of Economic Affairs was split into the Ministry of Commerce, Industry and Shipping and the Ministry of Agriculture and Fisheries, taking office on 2 September 1935.
-After the election of 1937 Deckers again returned as a Member of the House of Representatives, taking office on 8 June 1937.
-Following the cabinet formation of 1937 Deckers was not giving a cabinet post in the new cabinet, the Cabinet Colijn III was replaced by the Cabinet Colijn IV on 24 June 1937 and he continued to serve in the House of Representatives as a frontbencher.
-Deckers was selected as Parliamentary leader of the Roman Catholic State Party in the House of Representatives following the election of Josef van Schaik as a Speaker of the House of Representatives and was also selected as Leader of the Roman Catholic State Party following the retirement of Piet Aalberse Sr., taking office on 11 November 1937.
+After the 1937 general election Deckers again returned to the House of Representatives, taking office on 8 June 1937.
+Following the cabinet formation of 1937 Deckers was not giving a cabinet post in the new cabinet; the Colijn III cabinet was replaced by the Colijn IV cabinet on 24 June 1937 and he continued to serve in the House of Representatives as a frontbencher.
+Deckers was selected as party leader and parliamentary leader of the Roman Catholic State Party in the House of Representatives following the election of Josef van Schaik as a Speaker of the House of Representatives, taking office on 11 November 1937.